nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       A specific pixel count for display screens.
 This resolution is recommended to ensure a clear and detailed view of the ForensicVM interface.

    64-bit multi-core processor
-      A type of processor with multiple cores that can process 64-bit data chunks simultaneously.
-It’s recommended for ForensicVM to ensure optimal performance, especially for complex tasks.
+      A processor with multiple cores capable of handling 64-bit data chunks simultaneously.
+It's essential for ForensicVM to achieve optimal performance, especially during intricate tasks.

-   64-bit multi-core processor
-      A type of processor with multiple cores that can process 64-bit data chunks simultaneously, ensuring optimal performance for ForensicVM.

    7-zip
       A free and open-source file archiver, commonly used for compressing and decompressing files.